SwedbankPay/developer.swedbankpay.com/payments/index.md

 The Redirect implementation lets you redirect your customer to an easy-to-use PCI-DSS compliant payment platform, hosted by Swedbank Pay and available from both web and mobile browsers.
-The consumer selects a payment method and proceeds to hosted payment page.
+The consumer selects a payment instrument and proceeds to hosted payment page.

 ```mermaid